7 days in Calabria, Italy itinerary: a complete guide

 Can you travel around Calabria without renting a car?

-The answer is yes!
-You can quite easily get to (almost) all the destinations we are going to mention in this Calabria itinerary by train.
+The answer is yes.
+You can easily get to (almost) all the destinations I’m going to share in this itinerary by train.

 Scilla (3 days)